In this post, we’re going to be revealing some tips on the proper steps and mindset for undertaking the daunting task of your auto restoration.

 - dash and interior

-As you’re building your budget, you want to make sure that as you start your process (say with the body and sheet metal) and are able to finish it before you start the next.
+As you’re building your budget, you want to make sure that as you start a specific step of your process and be able to finish it before you start the next.

-Another piece of advice is to have a picture or rendering done of your restoration so that you have a clear end goal of what you’re shooting for.
-This will keep you from getting derailed in your project.
+Another advice is to have a picture or rendering done of your restoration so that you have a clear end goal of what you’re shooting for.
+That will keep you from getting derailed in your project.